CNN Gets Gutted For Whitewashing Impeachment Leaders, Completely Ignoring ‘The Squad’ & Maxine Waters

 STILL—CNN choosing to run this video highlighting five women who were SUPER LATE to the impeachment party is gross.

-Moreover, CNN bringing up “the squad” to these pumpkin spiced congresswomen and letting them not so subtly shade them for being “loud” and having “unhelpful rhetoric” is even worse.
+Moreover, CNN bringing up “The Squad” to these pumpkin spiced congresswomen and letting them not so subtly shade them for being “loud” and having “unhelpful rhetoric” is even worse.

 “None of us is going to get in a Twitter war with anyone else,” Slotkin said flatly.
 “If we have a concern with someone, we’re going to go right up and talk to them about it and we’re not going to add unhelpful rhetoric to an already bad tone coming out of Washington.”